klevu/jsv2-early-adopters/modules/recent-viewed-products/quick/README.md

 ### Code Reference

 [klevu-quick-recent-viewed-products.js](/modules/recent-viewed-products/quick/resources/assets/js/klevu-quick-recent-viewed-products.js)
-contains the trending products implementation in Quick search results UI and show how product click click event can be captured and stored.
+contains the recently viewed products implementation in Quick search results UI and show how product click event can be captured and stored.